-Listing on Stock Exchanges & Payment of Listing Fees The Company's shares are listed on: - a) BSE Limited ("BSE") Floor 27, P. J. Towers, Dalal Street, Mumbai - 400 001. b) National Stock Exchange of India Ltd. C/1, Block G, Exchange Plaza, Bandra-Kurla Complex, Bandra (E), Mumbai - 400 051 Your Company has paid the annual listing fee to both the exchanges Stock Codes/Symbol ISIN (Equity Shares) in NSDL & CDSL: INE07O001026 BSE Code : 543272 NSE Symbol: EASEMYTRIP Corporate Identification Number Corporate Identity Number (CIN) of the Company allotted by the Ministry of Corporate Affairs, Government of India is L63090DL2008PLC179041 Share Transfer System The Board had delegated the power of Share Transfer to Stakeholders' Relationship Committee.
+Listing on Stock Exchanges & The Company's shares are listed on: - Payment of Listing Fees a) BSE Limited ("BSE") Floor 27, P. J. Towers, Dalal Street, Mumbai - 400 001. b) National Stock Exchange of India Ltd. C/1, Block G, Exchange Plaza, Bandra-Kurla Complex, Bandra (E), Mumbai - 400 051 Your Company has paid the annual listing fee to both the exchanges Stock Codes/Symbol ISIN (Equity Shares) in NSDL & CDSL: INE07O001026 BSE Code: 543272 NSE Symbol: EASEMYTRIP Corporate Identification Number Corporate Identity Number (CIN) of the Company allotted by the Ministry of Corporate Affairs, Government of India is L63090DL2008PLC179041 Share Transfer System The Board had delegated the power of Share Transfer to Stakeholders' Relationship Committee.
 Since we are listed on stock exchanges the shares of the company are in demat form and all the transfer/transposition of such shares are done by our RTA.
 Dematerialization of Shares and Liquidity 100% shares of your Company are held in the electronic mode as on March 31, 2023 except 23580 shares which are held in physical form.
-Electronic Clearing Service (ECS) Members are requested to update their bank account details with their respective depository participants (for shares held in the electronic form) or write to the Company's Registrars and Transfer Agents, KFin Technologies Limited (for shares held in the physical form) Investor Complaints to be addressed to Registrars and Transfer Agents or Ms. Priyanka Tiwari, Group Company Secretary, at the addresses mentioned earlier.
+Electronic Clearing Service (ECS) Members are requested to update their bank account details with their respective depository participants (for shares held in the electronic form) or write to the Company's Registrars and Transfer Agents, KFin Technologies Limited (for shares held in the physical form) Investor Complaints to be addressed to Registrars and Transfer Agents or Ms. Priyanka Tiwari, Group Company Secretary, all the addresses mentioned earlier.
 Outstanding GDRs/ ADRs/ Warrants or any Convertible Instruments, Conversion Date and likely impact on equity The Company has not issued any GDRs/ADRs/ Warrants or any Convertible Instruments.
 Plant Locations Not Applicable Details of Suspension of Securities from trading, if any Not Applicable The Company does not have commodity price risk.
 The details of foreign exchange exposures and hedging activities are provided in the Management Discussion and Analysis Report.

-Not Applicable, as the Company did not issue any debt instruments or any fixed deposit programme or any scheme or proposal involving mobilization of funds, in India or abroad.
+of the listed entity involving mobilization of funds, whether in India or abroad